 Instrument Assisted Soft Tissue Mobilization (IASTM)

-Scraping uses instruments to break down muscle adhesions and scar tissue and to massage trigger points with the goal of increasing range of motion.
+IASTM can be effective for treating a variety of conditions, including chronic pain, tendonitis, muscle strains, and post-surgical recovery.
+The technique improves mobility, reduces pain, and restores normal function to the affected areas.
+Whether used as a standalone treatment or in conjunction with other therapeutic modalities, IASTM offers a focused approach to soft tissue rehabilitation and recovery.
 I use RockBlade’s Mallet and Mohawk tools made out of surgical-grade stainless steel, which can be found here.
-IASTM has been in several medical studies (here) and has been found to improve soft tissue function and ROM in acute or chronic sports injuries to soft tissues, while also reducing pain.
-Such positive effects can be helpful in the fields of sports rehabilitation and athletic training.
+IASTM has been in several medical studies (here) and has been proven to improve soft tissue function and ROM in acute or chronic sports injuries to soft tissues, while also reducing pain.